MicrosoftDocs/powerapps-docs/articles/sharepoint-scenario-setup.md

 ## Step 2: Create and review the lists

 To continue with the scenario, you need to create the two SharePoint lists and populate them with sample data.
 We'll show you how to do this by creating the list and pasting sample data into it.
+Make sure you have the Excel files from the [download package](https://aka.ms/o4ia0f).

 **Note:** Use Internet Explorer for this step.